Are 3D Printers Easy or Hard To Use? Learning How to Use Them

 A key question with 3D printing is, just how hard or easy is it to print something in 3D?
 Do you need a ton of experience to get started?
 I decided to put together a quick article to try and help answer this important question.

 With the right information, 3D printing is a very simple process.
-3D printer manufacturers realise that ease of set-up is a big factor when it comes to 3D printing beginners, so most have specifically made it easy to function from start to finish.
+3D printer manufacturers realize that ease of set-up is a big factor when it comes to 3D printing beginners, so most have specifically made it easy to function from start to finish.
 Set up can take minutes.

 This does sound extremely easy, but for beginners there can be a few barriers that you have to overcome to get a smooth printing process.
 I will explain these and hopefully lessen your worries about 3D printing.